david2003542/web_tech/Note/Justin_tech_note.md

   - The only way to change the state is to emit an action, an object describing what happened.
 3. Changes are made with pure functions

+- Reducer
+    - a pure function with (state, action) => state signature.
+    - It describes how an action transforms the state into the next state.
+    - The shape of the state is up to you: it can be a primitive, an array, an object, or even an Immutable.js data structure.
+    - The only important part is that you should not mutate the state object, but return a new object if the state changes.

 - Actions
  - Actions are payloads of information that send data from your application to your store.
  -  Actions must have a type property that indicates the type of action being performed.